The Troubles in Ulster (1920–1922): Early 1922

-The first half of 1922 saw clashes between the IRA and USC along the new border, an IRA offensive inside Northern Ireland, sectarian violence and killings in Belfast, and tensions between the two new governments.
+The first half of 1922 saw clashes between the IRA and USC along the new border, an IRA offensive inside Northern Ireland, sectarian violence and killings in Belfast and tensions between the two new governments.

-On 14 January, Northern Ireland police arrested members of the Monaghan Gaelic football team on their way to a match in Derry.
-Among them were IRA volunteers with plans to free IRA prisoners from Derry Gaol.
-In response, on the night of 7–8 February, IRA units crossed into Northern Ireland and captured almost fifty Special Constables and prominent Loyalists in counties Fermanagh and Tyrone.
-They were to be held as hostages for the Monaghan prisoners.
-Several IRA volunteers were also captured during the raids.
+On 14 January, Northern Ireland police arrested a number of the IRAs 5th Northern division in County Tyrone.
+They were traveling with members of the Monaghan Gaelic football team on their way to a match in Derry and had plans to free IRA prisoners from Derry Gaol.
+In response, on the night of 7–8 February, IRA units crossed into Northern Ireland and captured 40 Special Constables and prominent Loyalists in Fermanagh and Tyrone.
+They were to be held as hostages for the Monaghan IRA prisoners, several IRA volunteers were also captured during these raids.
 The Northern Ireland authorities responded by sealing-off many cross-border roads.

 On 11 February, the IRA stopped a group of armed Special Constables at Clones railway station, County Monaghan.
 The USC unit was travelling by train from Belfast to Enniskillen (both in Northern Ireland), but the Irish Provisional Government was unaware British forces would be crossing through its territory.
-The IRA called on the Special Constables to surrender for questioning, but one of them shot dead an IRA sergeant.
+The IRA called on the Special Constables to surrender for questioning, but one of them shot dead IRA commandant Matt Fitzpatrick.
 This sparked a firefight in which four Special Constables were killed and several wounded.
 Five others were captured.
 The incident threatened to set off a major confrontation between North and South, and the British government temporarily suspended the withdrawal of British troops from the South.
-A Border Commission was set up to mediate in any future cross-border disputes, but achieved very little.
+Northern Irelands Prime Minister Craig mobilized the USC to the border and planned to send 5,000 men across the border to rescue the Special Constable hostages.
+PM Churchill arranged for the release of the recently captured IRA men being held in Derry in return for the release of the Special Constables.
+A Border Commission was set up to mediate in any future cross-border disputes but achieved very little.